Running the tables for sustainable development in India - ExBulletin

 Recent Posts

+- PM Modi did not fly over Pakistan upon his return from Saudi Arabia after the attack on Pahalgam

+- 'Don't play a cricket with Pakistan.
+Ever ': former Indian cricket player gives a severe reprimand after pahalgam terror attack

-- Jokowi's frustration concerning the accusation of false diploma, 4 people will be polite
+- Jokowi has descended cases of false diploma, 4 bidik people to report

 - Running the tables for sustainable development in India